conde-nast-international/cnid-tech-tests/se-test/README.md

 ### FAQ

-Q: Shall I provide my `newsapi.org` token?
+Q: Should I commit my `newsapi.org` token?
 A: Absolutely not.
 Provide a way we can easily plug it in

 Q: What browsers must I support?